 Window harps are to be hung vertically or placed horizontally on the inside of a window frame, where draughts and breezes blowing across their strings play the harmonic series of notes.
 The various airs can be likened to being different ‘composers’, taking many years for a listener to become familiar with the wind harp's spontaneous ‘repertoire’.

-Whether placed in a window of a home, work place, or institution, window harps create a refreshing ambiance - naturally!
+Whether placed in a window of a home, work place, or centre, window harps create a refreshing ambiance - naturally!

-Note: Temporarily out of stock.
+Note: 2ft & 3ft Wind Harp temporarily out of stock.
 Email to pre-book.

 Aeolian Harps, named after the Greek god of Wind "Aeolus", first appeared in Grecian culture circa 6 BC, when Orpheus, the "original" poet, held poetry readings accompanied by the music of Wind Harps.
 Much later, artisans of the Renaissance era re-discovered Aeolian Harps, fascinated with both their physical and etheric properties.
 Much experimentation with the Aeolian principle, i.e., the vibration of strings by wind, led to a variety of designs and installations.(circa 1695 AD)